kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Set a caching time for auth responses based on their response codes, e.g. `200 202 30m`.
 See [proxy_cache_valid](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_valid) for details.
 You may specify multiple, comma-separated values: `200 202 10m, 401 5m`. defaults to `200 202 401 5m`.

+## global-auth-always-set-cookie

+Always set a cookie returned by auth request.
+By default, the cookie will be set only if an upstream reports with the code 200, 201, 204, 206, 301, 302, 303, 304, 307, or 308.
+_**default:**_ false

 ## no-auth-locations

 A comma-separated list of locations that should not get authenticated.